Stout: Imperial stout

-Imperial stout, also known as "Russian Imperial stout", is a strong dark beer in the style that was brewed in the 18th century by Thrale's Anchor Brewery in London for export to the court of Catherine II of Russia.
+Imperial stout, also known as Russian imperial stout (sometimes abbreviated as RIS), is a stronger stout.
+The style originated in 18th-century London, created by Thrale's Anchor Brewery for export to the court of Catherine II of Russia.
 In 1781 the brewery changed hands and the beer became known as "Barclay Perkins Imperial Brown Stout".
 It was shipped to Russia by Albert von Le Coq who was awarded a Russian royal warrant which entitled him to use the name "Imperial".
 Historical analyses from the time period of 1849 to 1986 show that the beer had an original gravity between 1.100 and 1.107 and an alcohol content of around 10% ABV.
 This remained virtually unchanged over the whole time period.
 A recipe from 1856 also indicates that it was hopped at a rate of 10 pounds of hops to the barrel (10 lb/impbbl).
 When Barclay's brewery was taken over by Courage in 1955, the beer was renamed "Courage Imperial Russian Stout" and it was brewed sporadically until 1993.
 The bottle cap still said "Barclay's".

 In Canada, Imperial Stout was produced in Prince Albert first by Fritz Sick, and then by Molson following a 1958 takeover.
-Denmark's Wiibroe Brewery launched its 8.2 percent Imperial Stout in 1930.
+Denmark's Wiibroe Brewery launched its 8.2 per cent Imperial Stout in 1930.
 The first brewery to brew an Imperial Stout in the United States was Bert Grant's Yakima Brewing.

 Imperial stouts have a high alcohol content, usually over 9% abv, and are among the darkest available beer styles.
 Samuel Smith's brewed a version for export to the United States in the early 1980s, and today Imperial stout is among the most popular beer styles with U.S. craft brewers.
 American interpretations of the style often include ingredients such as vanilla beans, chili powder, maple syrup, coffee, and marshmallows.
 Many are aged in bourbon barrels to add additional layers of flavour.
 The word "Imperial" is now commonly added to other beer styles to denote a stronger version, hence Imperial IPAs, Imperial pilsners etc.

-Baltic porter is a version of Imperial stout which originated in the Baltic region in the 19th century.
+A similar beer style, Baltic porter, originated in the Baltic region in the 19th century.
 Imperial stouts imported from Britain were recreated locally using local ingredients and brewing traditions.

 Gallery of imperial stouts

 Pastry stout

-A pastry stout is a stout beer which is brewed to be intentionally sweet with the end goal that the beer mimics the flavor and sometimes the appearance of a dessert.
-Many breweries who produce pastry stouts will experiment with flavors such as chocolate, marshmallow, maple syrup, vanilla, and various fruit.
-The finished product will have the flavor and aroma of popular sweets such as blueberry pancakes, s’mores, donuts, brownies, cake, ice cream and fruit crumble just to name a few.
+A pastry stout refers to a sweet stout style which is brewed to emulate the taste of various desserts.
+Many breweries who produce pastry stouts will experiment with flavours such as chocolate, marshmallow, maple syrup, vanilla or fruit.